austeninc/reportFlashArrayBackups/README.md

 # Report Pure Storage FlashArray Backup Status

-Use the Pure Storage REST API via the Python client to collect information on backup health and compile into a report.
+Use the Pure Storage REST API via the purestorage REST client (https://pure-storage-python-rest-client.readthedocs.io/en/stable/installation.html) to collect information on replication health and compile into a report.

 ## THIS PROJECT IS INCOMPLETE
 ### Current Function: